 This innovative public-private partnership, launched in 2015, is conducted by the U.S. Department of State’s Diplomatic Reception Rooms in partnership with Crystal Bridges Museum of American Art, the Butler Center for Arkansas Studies, the William J. Clinton Presidential Library and the Arkansas Department of Education.

-To learn more about the program, please view the following resources:
+To learn more about the program, please view:

 Lifelong learning begins and is systematically developed through the school library curriculum of Arkansas elementary and secondary schools.
 The school library program contributes to the individual growth and development of all students while fostering both excellence and equity in education.
 School librarians dedicate themselves to working for quality library programs for all students.